fubukiefsf/php_CsvTo/README.md

 #trait CsvTo.php

-trait to read csv file, and to convert into array and json.
+trait to read csv file, and to convert into array,map and json.

 php5.4 <=